danielbrendel/dnyDanigram/README.md

 ## Description:
 Danigram is a lightweight image sharing community platform system.
 Users can register and share images using hashtags.
 Users can comment on posts, like posts, comments and hashtags and mention users.
-Users can bookmark hashtags and users.
+Users can add favorites for hashtags and users.
 There is also profile management, notification system and e-mail system.
 The system comes with a friendly installer.
 For a full feature list see below.